yosephdev/task-master/README.md

 5. **Deleting Tasks:** Users can delete tasks from the task list, removing them permanently.

+6. **Task Filtering and Sorting:** Users can filter and sort tasks based on criteria such as priority, due date, and status.

 ### Planned Features

 1. **Task Tracking and Reminder:** Enhance task management by allowing users to track the progress of tasks, set deadlines, and receive reminders or notifications for upcoming deadlines or overdue tasks.

-2. **Task Filtering and Sorting:** Provide options for users to filter and sort tasks based on criteria such as priority, due date, and status.

 ## How to Use